Frannie-cpu/Okta-professional-hands-on-labs/Lab-03-Group-based-access-control/README.md

 #### 1. Creating a Role-Based Group

-Added "Title and Description" attributes to newly created user profile.
+Added "Title and Department" attributes to newly created user profile.
-**Title:** Techinical Support Specialist **Description:** Engineering
+**Title:** Techinical Support Specialist **Department:** Engineering

-Created a new group in **Directory → Groups** to represent a role within the organization.
+Created a new group in **Directory → Groups** to represent the Enineering role within the organization.

 Example configuration:
 - **Group Name:** Engineering